I sat amongst Queens and Kings on Sunday, June 10th and I’m still inspired a month later.

 Dr. Fuller: The things that contributed to my growth as a person and professional is identifying myself with struggle and not wanting to return to that struggle.
 I was also blessed to be exposed to different things and people who showed me what life has to offer if I take my education seriously, I could elevate myself out of poverty.

-With an early beginning as a strong leader in her family it came naturally that she would transition so well into motherhood.
-Shawina is the proud mother of four remarkable children; Kanii, Kaden, Kamiyah and Kennedi.
+With an early beginning as a strong leader in her family, it came naturally that she would transition so well into motherhood.
+Shawina is the proud mother of four remarkable children; Kanii, Kaden, Kamiyah, and Kennedi.

 Shawina credits her strength to her connection to God and spiritually.
-As active leader in her local congregation – she finds great pleasure in her participation in several community outreach projets.
-Shawina is a graduate of St. Joseph’s College and is a Certified Professional Life Coach, who currently works for a administration in the medical field and is pursuing her masters.
+As an active leader in her local congregation – she finds great pleasure in her participation in community outreach projects.
+Shawina is a graduate of St. Joseph’s College and is a Certified Professional Life Coach, who currently works for an administration in the medical field and is pursuing her masters.
 Shawina launched her own non- profit organization called Bleeding Hearts Inc., as the founder and CEO of her own organization she looks ahead to service an even greater span of her fellow citizens in the communities of the world.
 With the support of her family, friends, and church community Shawina is spearheading her first community event sponsored by Bleeding Hearts Inc.

-As an innovative and creative thinker, Shawina continues to look for new ways to service people from all walks of life.
+As an innovative and creative thinker, Shawina continues to look for new ways to serve people from all walks of life.
 Armed with her favorite quote from famed author Norman Vincent Peale “What the mind can conceive and believe, and the heart desire, you can achieve.”
 The possibilities are endless for Shawina.

 Listening to these women tell their stories in the most honest way possible I took away three things that I’ve added to my “to live by’ List – Life isn’t about appearances, Always find the Light in every Situation and Focus on how to add value or make a difference vs how I will be judged or criticized.